KhangLTM/Userlist/README.md

         return res
       }
 ```
-After that,we need to create the filter data function with two dependencies, **filteredData**-where data is stored after filtering and **EntrireUserList**-cotain all user's data we mentioned above.
+After that,we need to create the filter data function with two dependencies, **filteredData**-where data is stored after filtering and **EntrireUserList**-contain all user's data we mentioned above.

 ###### Inside ListUser.vue , I create a function to filter data filtered according to our filtering options  . ######